-Based upon the preceding findings and conclusions, the request for a shoreline substantial development permit to develop commercial intertidal geoduck beds on 0.75 acre of leased tidelands at 7435 Cooper Point Road is GRANTED subject to the following conditions:
+Based on the preceding findings and conclusions, the request for a shoreline substantial development permit to develop commercial intertidal geoduck beds on three acres of leased tidelands at 7133 Cooper Point Road is GRANTED subject to the following conditions:

 - 1. The proposed project must be consistent with all applicable policies and other provisions of the Shoreline Management Act, its rules, and the Shoreline Master Program for the Thurston Region. - 2.
 The preparation, planting, maintenance and harvesting at the subject site shall be in compliance with the most current version of the Washington State Geoduck Growers Environmental Codes of Practice for Pacific Coast Shellfish Growers Association. - 3.
 An unobtrusive but visible sign shall be placed at each aquaculture bed listing the name and contact information for a person designated to immediately address problems associated with the aquaculture bed when discovered by a citizen or agency representatives. - 4.
 Shellfish culturing shall not occur within 10 horizontal feet of eelgrass (Zostera marina) or kelp. - 5.
 All protective tubes and netting related to the proposed Geoduck aquaculture shall be removed from the shoreline as soon as they are no longer needed to perform protective functions, and in no case later than two and one-half (2.5) years from installation. - 6.
-Shellfish culturing shall not be placed above the tidal elevation of +5 MLLW3 in order to minimize potential impacts to forage fish habitat.
+Shellfish culturing shall not be placed above the tidal elevation of +5 MLLW3 in order to minimize potential impacts to forage fish habitat. - 7.
+Vehicles and equipment shall not be washed, stored, fueled, or maintained within 150 feet of any waterbody.
+All vehicles will be inspected for fluid leaks daily within 150 feet of any waterbody. - 8.
+Permanent lighting of the aquaculture beds shall not be permitted.
+Any temporary lighting shall be directed such that off-site glare is minimized to the extent possible. - 9.
+Any individual screens placed on tubes shall be secured with UV-resistant fasteners. - 10.
+If archaeological artifacts are observed during any phase of the aquaculture operation, all work shall be immediately halted.
+The State Department of Archaeology and Historic Preservation, the Thurston County Community Planning & Economic Development Department and affected Tribes shall be contacted to assess the situation prior to resumption of work.